Right to Ramble

 Railway Museum of Eastern Ontario.
 This is the place to visit if you like museums.
 It's on 90 William Street West in Smith Falls, Ontario.
 The town is east of Perth and north of Gananoque and Brockville.
 I haven't seen this museum, but the website, parts of which are still being built, is informative and chatty, with notes on what volunteers are up to.

-The Alberta Railway Museum has an extensive bibliography of books about railways and the like in Canada.
+The Alberta Railway Museum has an extensive about railways and the like in Canada.

 Home | Contact Us | Site Map